altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/rsu/ug-rsu-agx3c-fpga.md

 7. Power cycle the board, the same combined application image is loaded, as it is the highest priority.
 But it takes a couple of seconds less, as the decision firmware does not need to be updated.

 ## Exercising RSU Client

+This section describe some use cases exercised from Linux shell using RSU Client library.

 ### Basic RSU Operations